 It’s a good rule to make a tangible list of pros and cons to each job.
 Great pay but too far from home?
 Ideal location but too much responsibility?
 This will allow you to visualize your next move and ensure you aren’t just changing careers for change’s sake.

-Remember, you’re not the only person to change career at 40!
+Whatever the case, remember, you’re not the only person to change your career at 40!
 Countless others have gone before you, and many others will follow behind.
-You may even find a personal mentor who’s succeeded in the exact same journey you’re starting.
+You may even find a personal mentor who’s succeeded in the same journey you’re starting.

 MentorCruise offers a selection of expert career mentors who use tailored, consistent, 1-2-1 interaction to encourage your personal and professional growth.